neolivz/blog.jishnu.me/source/_posts/Getting-Started-With-Hexo.md

 `https://github.com/neolivz/neolivz.github.io` would be my github project name for my github page since my github userid is `neolivz`.

+PS:
+Every time you make a build you need to commit from submodule and followed by committing in the parent module.

 ## Adding Github Page as a Submodule to your project

 Add your github page as submodule to your project.
 This will help to generate the static pages and directly check into the